graycenw/academic-kickstart/content/post/Lampreys-Everywhere-a-Synopsis-and-Commentary-on-1987-Cinema-Classic-The-Lost-Boys/index.md

 Reaction shots, then fade to black!
 The end!
 What a film!

 The verdict is obviously that I loved this movie.
 I watched it like three total times to write this review.
 It’s so charming.
 The men are very attractive but in a very goofy 80s way.
-The women characters are pretty scarce, but Dianne Wiest is so good, and the whole thing is a twist on a very horrifying and woman-objectifying aspect of Peter Pan that is always played off as cute.
+The women characters are pretty scarce, but Dianne Wiest is so good, and the whole thing is a twist on a very horrifying and objectifying aspect of Peter Pan that is always played off as cute.
 It turns out this was written primarily by a woman playwright, which initially surprised me but actually makes a lot of sense.
 And then there’s obviously Joel Schumacher’s extreme tenderness for outsiders.
 I love it.
 I LOVE IT.